Open Game License: Proposed OGL changes

+2025 update

+The SRD was revised to reflect the 2024 revision to the 5th Edition ruleset.
+SRD 5.2 was released under a Creative Commons license on April 22, 2025.
+Jess Lanzillo, VP of Franchise and Product for Dungeons & Dragons, explained that the "SRD will be part of the errata process, ensuring it is regularly updated as official clarifications and corrections are published for our Core Rulebooks. [...]
+Future SRDs will be published with new version numbers, allowing us to respond to how players are playing D&D and what creators are creating within the game and update the SRD with future versions".

 Reception

 Open Game License

 Those individuals, groups and publishing companies that license their works under the OGL and similar documents are sometimes collectively referred to as the "open gaming movement".
 The OGL led to the development of the stand-alone Pathfinder Roleplaying Game which is a modified version of the 3.5 game.
 James Maliszewski, for The Escapist, commented that the OGL also helped launch the Old School Revival movement and that "by 2002, the idea of using the SRD to reverse engineer the out-of-print AD&D took root on Dragonsfoot and other old school forums".
 Academics Benoît Demil and Xavier Lecocq, in the economic journal Revue d'économie industrielle in 2014, stated that the OGL had an immediate impact on the tabletop role-playing industry with an increase in new TTRP publications where the "majority of the new entrants adopted" the d20 license; d20 products sold at a higher rate than non-d20 products until the mid 2000s.
 It "was considered by WOTC's managers as a huge success due to the large movement of adoption it created among publishers".
 They also highlighted that the "success was amplified by the rise of electronic publishing".

-Mike Whelan and Bob Tarantino, for Law Insider in 2021, commented that "the scope of the Open Game License is incredibly broad.
-The license is perpetual, worldwide, royalty-free, and not exclusive.
-You never have to worry about your license expiring or any jurisdictional issues.
-You never have to worry about making a single royalty payment even when you monetize your content".
-Tarantino attributed the OGL to part of the game's "tremendous audience growth" over the past twenty years.

-Christopher B. Seaman and Thuan Tran, for the academic journal Iowa Law Review in 2022, highlighted that the release of the OGL "created a major shift in the RPG industry" and "led to a boom in the RPG industry in the early 2000s".
+Christopher B. Seaman and Thuan Tran, for the academic journal Iowa Law Review in 2022, also highlighted that the release of the OGL "created a major shift in the RPG industry" and "led to a boom in the RPG industry in the early 2000s".
 They commented that "the emergence of open source licensing for RPGs facilitates user creativity and innovation, as dozens of D&D-compatible supplements have been created under the Open Game License".